Nazgulbunny/DICE_GAME/README.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game

+HOW TO START THE GAME

+- Download the Repo

+- Navigate in the project folder

+- Open the index.html with any browser

+- Start to play!